rberlind/vault-benchmarking/README.md

 ## Running the Scripts together
 The [run_tests.sh](./run_tests.sh) bash script runs the read-secrets.lua, list-secerts.lua, authenticate.lua, and 10 instances of the write-delete-secrets.lua script simultaneously.
 The number of instances of the last script can be changed to alter the mixture of reads, writes, and deletes.
 It can be run from multiple clients simultaneously as long as no instances of the write-delete-secrets.lua across these clients use the same identifier argument (\<n\>).
 Instances of any of the scripts can be commented out by prefacing them with a "#".

-In its default configuration, the run_tests script is designed to run a mixture of reads, lists, writes, deletes, and authentications consisting of about 84% reads, 5% lists, 5% writes, 5% deletes, and 1% authentications.
+In its default configuration, the run_tests.sh script is designed to run a mixture of reads, lists, writes, deletes, and authentications consisting of about 84% reads, 5% lists, 5% writes, 5% deletes, and 1% authentications.
 Of course, these ratios will vary somewhat depending on your cluster's configuration even if you run the script without altering it.
 Making changes to the tests run in the script including removing or adding tests or changing the thread and count parameters passed to them will obviously change the mixture as well as the total throughput of your combined test.

 In general, you will want to edit the run_tests.sh script or create modified versions of it before running it so you can change the duration of the tests (with the `-d` parameter) and change the names of the log files.

 ## Setting up userpass Auth Method
-In order to run the authenticate-user.lua script, you need to set up the Vault [userpass](https://www.vaultproject.io/docs/auth/userpass.html) authentication method on your Vault cluster and add a user called loadtester with password benchmark.
+In order to run the authenticate-user.lua script, you need to set up the Vault [userpass](https://www.vaultproject.io/docs/auth/userpass.html) authentication method on your Vault cluster and add a user called "loadtester" with password "benchmark".
 Use these commands to do this:

 ```
 vault auth enable userpass